 There’s a difference between a toxic environment and difficult environment.
 A toxic environment is a plunge while a difficult environment is an opportunity.
 More like, an opportunity to discover the light at the end of the tunnel through perseverance.

 How do you really differentiate between the two environments?
-The best way to look at it is by taking some inspiration from real-life stories.
+The best way to look at it is by reading these inspiring stories of perseverance examples in real life.

 Years of perseverance